On a High

-"On a High" is a song written and recorded by singer-songwriter Duncan Sheik and released as the first single from his album Daylight.
+"On a High" is a 2002 song written and recorded by singer-songwriter Duncan Sheik and released as the first single from his album Daylight.
+It topped the Billboard Dance Club Songs chart and peaked at number 21 on the Adult Pop Airplay chart.

 A female cover of "On a High" can be heard in the commercials for the TV movie Queen Sized, sung by Nikki Blonsky.

 The song was also featured on an episode of Laguna Beach: The Real Orange County.